jgthms/web-design-in-4-minutes/README.md

 # Web design in 4 minutes

-Learn the basics of web design in 4 minutes!
+Learn the basics of web designing in 4 minutes as well as CSS i.e. Cascading Style Sheets!!!